asj423/GymTracker/README.md

 ## 🧠 My Contribution

-I was back-end team leader and was first and foremost responsible for the **database design** and **backend logic**, including:
+I was Progress and data visualisation leader and was first and foremost responsible for the **graph design** and **backend logic**, including:

-- Creating the workout and bodyweight logging system
+- Creating the graphs that show user's data against time
-- Validating and storing user data securely
-- Future proofing the database for our future concepts
+- Making sure it linked with the database so that the information shown is up to date
 - Defensive programming to catch and prevent invalid inputs
-- Integrating database functionality with PySide6 GUI components
+- Integrating progress functionality with PySide6 GUI components

-The database followed professional design principles (normalization, foreign keys, referential integrity) and was built with extensibility in mind (e.g. multi-user support, RPE tracking).

 ---